-The fair value of cash and cash equivalents, amounts receivable, marketable securities, and accounts payable and accrued liabilities were estimated to approximate their carrying values due to their short term nature.
-The Company's exploration operations are primarily in Madagascar but also in Canada, which result in exposure to market risks from changes in foreign currency rates.
-Financial risk is the risk to the Company's operations that arise from fluctuations in foreign exchange rates and the degree of volatility of these rates.
+The fair value of cash and cash equivalents, amounts receivable, marketable securities, loan to related parties and accounts payable and accrued liabilities were estimated to approximate their carrying values due to the immediate or short term maturity of these financial instruments.
+Our exploration operations are in Madagascar and Canada, which result in exposure to market risks from changes in foreign currency rates.